 Nabeel S. Qureshi

-I’m a technologist, software engineer, and writer, currently focused on AI, supported by Emergent Ventures.
+I’m a software engineer and writer, currently focused on AI, supported by Emergent Ventures.
 I am also a Visiting Fellow at the Mercatus Center.

 I’m interested in almost everything.
 Here are my favorite movies, books, and some reading lists.
 Here are some principles I try to keep in mind.